break-stuff/kickstand-ui-docs-beta/docs/design-tokens/design-tokens.md

 ## Documentation

-The documentation provided in the `Theming` section will provide you with information on how to use the design tokens for both SASS and CSS.
+The documentation provided in this section will provide you with information on how to use the design tokens for both SASS and CSS.
 It is _highly_ recommended that you use one or the other in your application.
 Trying to use both could result in confusion a potential code inconsistencies.

 Thank you for choosing Kickstand UI and feel free to [reach out](../contact.md)!.